pennersr/django-allauth/docs/configuration.rst

   require server side state.

 ACCOUNT_EMAIL_REQUIRED (=False)
-  The user is required to hand over an e-mail address when signing up.
+  The user is required to hand over an email address when signing up.

 ACCOUNT_EMAIL_VERIFICATION (="optional")
-  Determines the e-mail verification method during signup -- choose one of ``"mandatory"``, ``"optional"``, or ``"none"``.
+  Determines the email verification method during signup -- choose one of ``"mandatory"``, ``"optional"``, or ``"none"``.

   Setting this to `"mandatory"` requires `ACCOUNT_EMAIL_REQUIRED` to be `True`

   When set to "mandatory" the user is blocked from logging in until the email address is verified.
-Choose "optional" or "none" to allow logins with an unverified e-mail address.
-In case of "optional", the e-mail verification mail is still sent, whereas in case of "none" no e-mail verification mails are sent.
+Choose "optional" or "none" to allow logins with an unverified email address.
+In case of "optional", the email verification mail is still sent, whereas in case of "none" no email verification mails are sent.

 ACCOUNT_EMAIL_SUBJECT_PREFIX (="[Site] ")